[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 curl: (28) Connection timed out after 12001 milliseconds

-While getent hosts successfully resolves the domain name to an IP address, HTTPS for both shows http_code=000 with a 12-second timeout, confirming that outbound communication is blocked.
+While getent hosts successfully resolves the domain name to IP addresses, HTTPS for both shows http_code=000 with a 12-second timeout, confirming that outbound communication is blocked.

 6. [Step 2] Open a Hole to api.search.brave.com via CLI

-To add domain permissions in Network Firewall, you need to be aware of the following three-level hierarchy.
+To add domain allowances in Network Firewall, you need to be aware of the following three-level hierarchy:

 [Network Firewall Configuration Hierarchy]